What’s the Alphonso story?

 In order to not fall prey to these phony mangoes, make sure that the Alphonso mangoes you order are organic ones.
 The ones which are cultivated without any chemicals and pesticides, retaining all of their natural glory.

-You can shop for the organic variety of Alphonso mangoes from OrgPick, your friendly, neighbourhood, organic food delivery service.
+You can shop for the organic variety of Alphonso mangoes from Orgpick, your friendly, neighbourhood, organic mango delivery service in Maharashtra, Bangalore, Hyderabad, and Gujarat.